 - Kinetic energy harvesting (Cho, Dapino, Harne) to realize self-sustaining electronic systems and power solutions to embedded systems such as in biomedical and industrial engineering applications

-- Risk, Reliability, and Safety Analysis (Aldemir, Smidts) includes nuclear reactor and aerospace systems safety, probabilistic safety/risk assessment of large engineering systems, non-linear system diagnostics and prognostics, reliability analysis, probabilistic risk assessment, dynamic methods of probabilistic risk assessment, uncertainty quantification in dynamic systems.
+- Risk, Reliability, and Safety Analysis (Aldemir, Smidts, Wang) includes nuclear reactor and aerospace systems safety, probabilistic safety/risk assessment of large engineering systems, non-linear system diagnostics and prognostics, reliability analysis, probabilistic risk assessment, dynamic methods of probabilistic risk assessment, uncertainty quantification in dynamic systems.

 Industry-specific research includes:

 - Ground-based transportation and larger energy systems aspects related to the interaction of automotive vehicles with the electric and natural gas energy grids (Canova, J. Kim, Midlam-Mohler, Rizzoni, Selamet, Wang; see also CAR): All aspects of energy as they pertain to automotive vehicles – energy for propulsion and storage, powertrain energy efficiency, and the role of alternative fuels, including electricity; system- and control-oriented aspects of these energy systems; battery modeling, aging and diagnostics/prognostics; Internal Combustion Engines; Modeling, estimation, and control methods for reducing energy consumption and environmental impacts of the ground transportation systems.